 D.1.05.
 LTSS Benefit.
 To financially incent contractors to deliver LTSS to Elderly and disabled populations in the least restrictive environment, the Agency will blend the Institutional (e.g. NF) and Home and Community-Based Services (HCBS) populations into one (1) rate cell per grouping of populations, encouraging management of the entry into institutions.
 Each Contractor’s rates will be risk adjusted to reflect the Institutional versus HCBS mix of individuals enrolled with the Contractor at an initial point in time.
 The blending percentage will be updated on a regular basis, at least annually.

 D.1.06.
 Non-LTSS Benefit.
-The Agency or their consultants will apply a system of assigning severity (risk) to the individuals enrolled using Claimsdata which may include diagnosis codes, services provided, or pharmacy data.
-Once all of the individual risks have been assigned, a total average risk score will be developed for each Program Contractor.
-The risk score for all Program Contractors and any fee-for-service (FFS) population will be adjusted (normalized) to 1.0.
-This normalization will result in an adjustment factor which is applied to the total risk score of each Program Contractor producing their risks relative to the total risks of the entire population.
-In the case of a prospective risk adjustment, once sufficient enrollment information is available, the Program Contractor relative risk score will be used to adjust the Capitation Payments to the Program Contractors either upward or downward.
-However, the total Capitation Payments will remain unchanged to all Program Contractors.
-In the case of a retrospective risk adjustment process, the risk scores will be used to move amounts paid to participating Program Contractors to adjust for the higher/lower risks covered during the prior period by each Program Contractor but with the total payments made by the Agency remaining unchanged.
+The Agency or their consultants will apply a system of assigning severity (risk) to the individuals enrolled using Claims or encounter data which may include diagnosis codes, services provided, or pharmacy data.
+The Agency will apply the risk score methodology prospectively and on an annual basis.
+Risk scoring will be normalized between program Contractors to ensure program-wide budget neutrality prior to their application to the capitation rates.
+The Agency reserves the right to modify the risk scoring methodology including the timing for assigning risk to individuals enrolled during the Contract.

 After the first six (6) months, rates will be adjusted every twelve (12) months, based on Enrolled Member data from a recent, previous twelve (12) month period of complete data.
 The Agency reserves the right to adjust rates prospectively and/or retrospectively.
 Members enrolled for less than six (6) months will be risk adjusted according to each Contractor’s average risk adjustment factor.
 Risk adjustment will not be calculated for the Dual Eligible rate cells or infants less than one (1) year of age.